cube-js/cube/guides/real-time-dashboard/content/2a_cubejs_backend_with_bigquery.md

 Cube.js uses the data schema to generate an SQL code, which will be executed in your database.
 Data schema is a JavaScript code, which defines measures and dimensions and how they map to SQL queries.
 You can learn more about data schema and its features [here](https://cube.dev/docs/getting-started-cubejs-schema).

-As mentioned before, we are going to use data from public BigQuery table - `cubejs-examples.stats.events`.
-Inside project folder create the `schema/Events.js` file with the following content.
+As mentioned before, we are going to use data from a public BigQuery table—`cubejs-examples.stats.events`.
+Inside the project folder, create the `schema/Events.js` file with the following content.

 ```javascript
 cube(`Events`, {